Mother's Daughter (song): Music video

 The official music video was released on July 2, 2019.
 Alexandre Moors—who has helmed videos for Kendrick Lamar, Jennifer Lopez, ScHoolboy Q and Miguel, as well as the Jennifer Aniston-Alden Ehrenreich war drama The Yellow Birds—directed it.
-He and Cyrus finalized the concept as the anti-abortion “heartbeat bill” gained traction across the country.
+He and Cyrus finalized the concept as the anti-abortion "heartbeat bill" gained traction across the country.

 It features Cyrus wearing a red latex catsuit against red lighting and aesthetics, and features shots of diverse women and nonbinary people, including plus-size women, women of color, disabled women, transgender women, and a nonbinary person using they/them pronouns, sitting and posing in different places.
 Cyrus' real-life mother Tish Cyrus makes a cameo appearance in the video.
 The video also shows nude scenes and has feminist signs flashing on-screen at random intervals.
 It is also sprinkled with images of breastfeeding, C-sections, menstrual pads—everything about the female body that's supposed to carry some taboo.
 The video is presented in 4:3 aspect ratio format.

 Cyrus' red latex catsuit, calls back to the memorable outfits worn in Britney Spears' "Oops!...I Did It Again" and Lady Gaga's "Bad Romance" videos.
 Her version, however, has a bejeweled vagina dentata, as a notable embellishment.
 She also appears wearing a gold armor while atop a horse, holding a sword à la Joan of Arc.
 That latex look, otherwise, was not meant to be an explicit callback to the aforementioned musicians, but rather, "it was interesting to subvert some of the codes of the sexual attire, and actually transform beyond it into more of an armor or a fight suit" Moors said, "They look more like warriors than anything with sexual implications."

 In coordination with the video drop, Cyrus shared 18 posts on her Instagram account that featured statements from those who make cameos.

 The Insider placed the music video second on their list of the best music videos of 2019, commenting that "aside from the genius styling and gorgeous direction, the real triumph of Cyrus' video is how it highlights a wide variety of people who might connect with the song's message of empowerment and freedom".

 Live performances

-Cyrus first performed "Mother's Daughter", along with "Cattitude" and "D.R.E.A.M.", at BBC Radio 1's Big Weekend in Middlesbrough on May 25, 2019.
+Cyrus first performed "Mother's Daughter" at BBC Radio 1's Big Weekend in Middlesbrough on May 25, 2019.
 It was also performed at Primavera Sound in Barcelona on May 31, Orange Warsaw Festival in Warsaw on June 1, Tinderbox in Odense on June 28, and at Glastonbury Festival in Pilton on June 30.
 Later Cyrus performed song on iHeartRadio Music Festival 2019 in Las Vegas.